guoalex1/xdp-socket/README.txt

 Kernel:
 To build the XDP filter, run make inside directory 'kernel'

-With the xdp-loader from xdp-tools: sudo xdp-loader load <interface_name> xdp_filter.o --pin-path /sys/fs/bpf/xdp/xsk_filter/<interface_name>
+The load_xdp.sh script (depends on xdp-loader from xdp-tools) will load and set up the xdp program
+Usage: ./load_xdp <interface>
-Example: sudo xdp-loader load enp0s3 xdp_filter.o --pin-path /sys/fs/bpf/xdp/xsk_filter/enp0s3
+Example: ./load_xdp enp0s3

 User:
 Run make inside the directory 'user' and the static library libxdp.a will be built in the same directory